 13. Talk to Your Family Ahead of Time

 Communication is key.
 Conversations about gifts, events, and more before the holidays are a great way to have reasonable expectations for yourself and your family members.
+If you're buying gifts for extended family members, don't be afraid to discuss the budget you'll be working with.
+It'll keep everyone's expectations under control, and you'll avoid awkward moments when you blow the budget on a $100 gift card for someone when they get you a box of chocolate.

 14. Color Coordinate Your Gifts